KiruiLangat/Linear-Regression-Sample/README.md

 ### Overview

-Practicing on simple linear regression using numpy, scikit-learn and matplotlib
+Practicing on simple linear regression using numpy, sklearn and matplotlib

 Foverever growing ♾